Article 20: Filming

 Principal photography began on July 1, 2023 in Langfang, Hebei.

 Release

 On January 12, 2024, the film was officially announced to be released on February 10, 2024 (the first day of the Lunar New Year), along with a scheduled poster (that revealed the cast of main actors for the first time) and a preview.

 Reception

-Box office

-The final box office of the film was 2.454 billion yuan, breaking 9 film history records and ranking 28th on the current box office list of Chinese film history.
+The final box office of the film is 2.454 billion yuan, breaking 9 film history records and ranking 28th on the current box office list of Chinese film history.
 The film was the 23rd highest grossing film of 2024.